piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ./piclas parameter.ini | tee std.out

 executes the code and dumps all output into the file *std.out*.
+For faster execution, piclas can be run in parallel via

+    mpirun -np 8 ./piclas parameter.ini | tee std.out

+which executes piclas by utilising 8 MPI processes (in general do not surpass the actual number of processes on the executing system).

-If the run has completed successfully, which should take only a brief moment, the contents of the working folder should look like
+If the run is successful, the contents of the working folder should look like this

     8.0K -rw-rw-r--  5.8K Jun 28 12:51 ElemTimeStatistics.csv
     120K -rw-rw-r--  113K Jun 28 12:51 FieldAnalyze.csv